CAST IRON CLEANING AND MAINTAINANCE

 Our cast iron camp cooking products are fantastic for making campfire treats in the backyard, at the cabin, or at the campsite.
-They are made out of durable cast iron that can withstand the heat of a roaring fire and still make tasty meals.
-Cast iron will last a long time for many uses and enjoyment, but its important to maintain your cast iron to keep it in good condition.
+They are made from durable, pre-seasoned cast iron that can withstand the heat of a roaring fire and still make tasty meals.
+Cast iron will last a long time for many uses and enjoyment, but it is important to maintain your cast iron to keep it in good condition.

-- Pour 2 tbsp. salt into the middle of the cooker.
+- Pour 2 tbsp. salt into the middle of each piece.
 Add an equal amount of vegetable oil.

-- Scrub the cooker vigorously with a folded paper towel, concentrating on the rusted spots but covering all surfaces with the oil and salt mixture.
+- Scrub each piece vigorously with a folded paper towel, concentrating on the rusted spots but covering all surfaces with the oil and salt mixture.
 Add more salt or oil as needed.